-In order to accomplish the project’s goals, BHWP has partnered with three community service centers: Metro Community Provider Network (MCPN) in Lakewood, CO; Bridge House in Boulder, CO; and HOPE in Longmont, CO.
-Each of these three sites have hired Peer Navigators to conduct direct face-to-face work with clients and to capture valuable client information in the process.
+In order to accomplish the project’s goals, BHWP has partnered with four community service centers: Metro Community Provider Network (MCPN) in Lakewood, CO and Wheat Ridge, CO; Denver Public Library in Denver, CO; and HOPE in Longmont, CO.
+Each of these four sites have hired Peer Navigators to conduct direct face-to-face work with clients and to capture valuable client information in the process.
 These Peer Navigators assist their clients in accessing the services they require, as well as assist with providing general knowledge and support through four primary methods: role modeling, advocacy, services navigation, and education.
-In addition, BHWP employs a Lead Peer Navigator who helps to support the Peer Navigators at the various sites and bridges the gap between BHWP and its partners.
+In addition, BHWP employs a lead Peer Liaison who helps to support the Peer Navigators at the various sites and bridges the gap between BHWP and its partners.

-All of the three partner sites operate with a different methodology — MCPN provides low-cost healthcare services to needy clients at numerous locations across the Denver Metro area; HOPE performs street outreach in Longmont and features an evening drop-in center, providing a mix of basic services; and Bridge House offers both a comprehensive resources center featuring career, housing, and medical services, as well as a shelter for homeless people.
+All of the four partner sites operate with a different methodology — both MCPN sites provide low-cost healthcare services to needy clients at numerous locations across the Denver Metro area; HOPE performs street outreach in Longmont and features an evening drop-in center, providing a mix of basic services; and the Central Library branch of the Denver Public Library offers on-site services via scheduled hours and localized outreach efforts.